 In particular, this theory hypothesizes that the target language acquirer understands the message in the input when there is effective communication.
-Thus, i+1 will automatically be provided in just the right quantities.
-Acquirers will receive comprehensible input, which contains grammatical structures just beyond them if they are in involving genuine contexts communication, and these structures will be constantly provided and automatically reviewed.
+Thus, i+1will automatically be provided in just the right quantities.
+Acquirers will receive comprehensible input, which contains grammatical structures just beyond them if they are in contexts involving genuine communication, these structures will and be constantly provided and automatically reviewed.
 Therefore, if students follow the general meaning of a discussion, i + 1 will be provided for all of them with different i+ I for different students.

-The implication is that with comprehensible natural. input, students need not worry about missing a class and thereby missing the topic taught forever.
-The topic could come up repeatedly in class discussions and reading.
-So, there need to worry about is no contextualizing a different structure in every unit because the topic is embedded in every lesson.
+The implication is that with natural, comprehensible input, students need not worry about missing a class and thereby missing the topic taught forever.
+The topic could repeatedly come up in class discussions and reading.
+So, there is worry no need to about contextualizing a different structure in every unit because the topic is embedded in every lesson.
 The focus is always on aiding learners in understanding messages rather than grammatical rules.
 In other words, input for acquisition does not need to focus only on I + 1; it only needs to contain it.
-Thus, i + 1will be naturally provided and reviewed when the acquirer is given enough comprehensible input.
+Thus, i + 1 will be naturally provided and reviewed when the acquirer is given enough comprehensible input.

-Krashen posits that formal instruction offers learners а sufficient base to make the most of the 'real world' and thus continue acquiring language.
-However, this model needs to speculate about how much exposure to optimal, comprehensible input is needed for learners to successfully transition from the controlled and supportive classroom setting to the more personal and disinterested atmosphere of the outside world.
+Krashen posits that formal instruction offers learners a sufficient base to make the most of the 'real world' and thus continue acquiring language.
+However, this model needs to speculate about how exposure much to optimal, comprehensible input is needed for learners to successfully transition from the controlled and supportive classroom setting to the more personal and disinterested atmosphere of the outside world.